-What are the key things to be able to do that?
-First, we have to understand who these people are that were trying to generate leads from.
-What is the buyer persona that we’re trying to come up with a compelling offer for that says, “Wow, this looks pretty helpful.
+What are the key things to be able to do?
+First, we must understand who these people were trying to generate leads.
+What is the buyer persona we’re trying to develop a compelling offer for that says, “Wow, this looks pretty helpful.
 Yeah, I'll give them my business card for what's on the other side of that landing page.”

-In a business-to-business (B2B) context, you’d look to have somebody type in their first name, last name, email address, and maybe a couple of quick questions.
-With lead generation, most of the time people that are new to this are not asking enough, or they're asking way too much.
+In a business-to-business (B2B) context, you’d look to have somebody type in their first name, last name, email address, and maybe a few quick questions.
+With lead generation, most of the time, people that are new to this are not asking enough, or they're asking way too much.

-A lot of the times they don’t ask enough because their lead generation or content offer doesn’t have a high perceived value.
-The reason it doesn’t have high perceived value is that they don’t know what the heck they are doing -- they haven’t taken the time to do thorough buyer persona research.
-They need to understand what the common problem is that’s driving them all nuts.
-If you simply made that the title and the headline of your eBook checklist, planning guide, your webinar event or your offline event, it would resonate.
+They often don’t ask enough because their lead generation or content offer doesn’t have a high perceived value.
+It doesn’t have high perceived value because they don’t know what they are doing -- they haven’t taken the time to do thorough buyer persona research.
+They need to understand the common problem that’s driving them nuts.
+It would resonate if you made the title and headline of your eBook checklist, planning guide, webinar event, or offline event.
 They would say, “How do they know!”

 It’s all about turning website visitors into leads.

 The first thing we need is premium content.
-Premium content is content that is so good that people are willing to take off their anonymous mask and tell you who they are in return for access.
+Premium content is so good that people will take off their anonymous masks and tell you who they are in return for access.
 It’s like a type of currency.
-They are paying you in data and information.
+They are paying you for data and information.

-Premium content is different from a blog post, a podcast, or a video on YouTube that doesn’t require any type of opt-in to get access.
-Premium content needs to be good enough that people are willing to give you a little bit of information about themselves in order to get access to what's on the other side of that landing page.
+Premium content is different from a blog post, a podcast, or a video on YouTube that doesn’t require any opt-in to get access.
+Premium content needs to be good enough that people are willing to give you some information about themselves to get access to what's on the other side of that landing page.

 Calls to Action (CTAs)

 Calls to action can be used in email.
 Calls to action can be used on social media.
-When you share a status update about a premium content asset, you have a call to action on your Facebook post, on your Twitter status update, on your LinkedIn post.
-You can also use calls-to-action on paid social -- that's essentially what you're doing most of the time if you're taking one of the status updates, one of those posts that you would have done on Twitter, Facebook, or LinkedIn and you’re amplifying it to get it in front of new people that match the targeting profile that you're using.
+When you share a status update about a premium content asset, you have a call to action on your Facebook post, Twitter status update, and LinkedIn post.
+You can also use calls-to-action on paid social -- that's essentially what you do most of the time if you're taking one of the status updates, one of those posts that you would have done on Twitter, Facebook, or LinkedIn.
+You’re amplifying it to get it in front of new people that match the targeting profile that you're using.

 Calls to action can be used in email.
 Calls to action can be used on social media.
-They definitely can and need to be used in strategic places on your website.
+They definitely can and must be used strategically on your website.
 If you look at your website traffic and you see, for example, five pages with the most traffic or ten pages with the most traffic, look at what's going on with that page.
-Look to see what that page is all about and if you have a piece of premium content and a call to action that matches up where it makes sense to put that in a highly visible area on that particular website page.
+Look to see what that page is all about, and if you have a piece of premium content and a call to action that matches up where it makes sense to put that in a highly visible area on that particular website page.

 Your blog posts should be the same way.
-The goal of every piece of content that you share is to have a highly relevant call to action that tells somebody exactly what to do next and why they should do that next.
+The goal of every piece of content you share is to have a highly relevant call to action that tells somebody exactly what to do next and why they should do it.

-You’re looking to take someone from one place on your website, email, or social media and gets them to your landing page to get access to premium content.
+You’re looking to take someone from one place on your website, email, or social media and get them to your landing page to get access to premium content.

-A landing page is a specialized website page who’s entire purpose is to convert a visitor into a lead.
+A landing page is a specialized website page whose entire purpose is to convert a visitor into a lead.
 We look to get rid of as much extraneous nonsense as possible.
-We get rid of navigation menus and links, because we want to make sure that nothing is confusing them.
+We eliminate navigation menus and links because we want to ensure that nothing is confusing them.
 Think about having lunch or dinner at the Cheesecake Factory.
 They have a 30 or 40-page menu with a ridiculous amount of choices.
 If you put 30, 40, or 50 choices in front of someone on your landing page, your conversion rate would be non-existent.
-Visitors would be so confused, they’d just throw up their hands and say, “I can’t make up my mind.”
-They’ll just back-button out.
+Visitors would be so confused they’d throw up their hands and say, “I can’t make up my mind.”
+They’ll back-button out.

 Make it simple for them.
-Give them one choice -- to opt-in and convert.
-If you do your job right and you’re listening to your buyer personas which are aligned with your SMART goals, you should get a decent conversion rate of at least 20-40%.
+Give them one choice -- to opt in and convert.
+If you do your job right and listen to your buyer personas aligned with your SMART goals, you should get a decent conversion rate of at least 20-40%.
 It all starts with having good, solid landing pages.

-Most of the time when people are new to this, they have a goal to generate dozens, or hundreds, or thousands of leads per month.
+When people are new to this, they often aim to generate dozens, hundreds, or thousands of leads per month.
 But they don’t have nearly enough landing pages and premium content to do that effectively.

 If your company has three different buyer personas that you’re looking to reach (CFO of a financial services company, head of sales at a software company, or a technology director for a K-12 school district), they all care about different things.
 If we try to talk to them all about the same topics, one size fits none.